-- signed by one or two witnesses, depending on your state, at least 18 years old who are not the a person chosen as Healthcare Proxy; and/or
+- signed by one or two witnesses, depending on your state, at least 18 years old who are not a close relative of the a person chosen as Healthcare Proxy; and/or

-Once it is created the advanced directive should be printed out and stored in an obvious location, not a locked safe of safety deposit box, as well as shared with your family, friends, legal representative, and any healthcare provider closely involved in your medical care.
+Once it is created, the advance directive should be printed out and stored in an obvious location — not a locked safe of safety deposit box — as well as shared with your family, friends, legal representative, and any healthcare provider closely involved in your medical care.
 Copies of the advance directive given to your agents are just as acceptable as the original.

-While you can use your living will to express all of you wishes about any future medical care, many people also create specific documents for life-sustaining treatment and resuscitation.
+While you can use your living will to express all of your wishes about any future medical care, many people also create specific documents for life-sustaining treatment and resuscitation.

 The document must be filled out by your primary practitioner.
 They will determine if a POLST is appropriate for you, usually if you’re terminally ill or extremely elderly and frail and are mentally capable of making such a request.
 Your healthcare proxy can also request one to be filled out for you.
 Many states prohibit POLSTs for otherwise healthy people.
 Healthcare providers rarely, if ever, will sign them under these circumstances, since the chance of these measures saving your life is too high.

-For when you are in cardiac arrest and not breathing, you can specify that here or use the more specific Do-Not-Resuscitate (DNR) order.
+For when you are in cardiac arrest and not breathing, you can specify the more specific Do-Not-Resuscitate (DNR) order.
 Unlike a POLST order, a DNR may not always be honored by all EMTs, although they are not available in all states.
 They are usually printed on bright-colored paper to be easily spotted.
-Some states even specify the color so EMTs know what to look for.
+Some states specify the color so EMTs know what to look for.

 life-sustaining treatments if you are at risk of dying with little to no hope of recovery.
-Measures you should think about, understand their roles and complications, and specifically include:
+Measures you should think about include:

-- CPR and/or defibrillation if your heart has slowed down, which can cause heart, rib, and lung damage, and fractures of the ribs and sternum;
+- CPR if your heart has slowed down or stopped, which can cause heart and lung damage, and fractures of the ribs and sternum;

 - intubation and artificial ventilation (breathing machine), which could result in lung and vocal cord damage and increases the risk of infection;